j143/release-scripts/README.md

 Install the basic software and procure the required code and dependencies, credentials.

-OS Requirement: One of the following
+OS Requirement: (One of the following)
-  a.
-Linux based OS
+  1. Linux based OS
-  b.
-Windows Subsystem for Linux (WSL) for Windows 10.
+  2. Windows Subsystem for Linux (WSL) for Windows 10.
-  c.
-Mac OS
+  3. Mac OS

 RAM requirement: 8 GB +